ashwinvis/phd-thesis/chapter_00_0_swe_toy_model.md

 in @gage_theoretical_1986, since the transition appears rather smooth in the spectrum, as noted by the same authors in the GASP analysis.
 Nevertheless,
-@Lindborg1999 argues that, it is still possible to accommodate both $k^{-3}$ and $\mfivethird$ ranges without adding a sink at intermediate scales.
+@Lindborg1999 argues that, it is still possible to accommodate both $k^{-3}$ and \kfivethird\ ranges without adding a sink at intermediate scales.
 He demonstrates the possibility of a inertial range determined by both constant-energy and enstrophy fluxes, by allowing both a large scale and a small energy source to exists.